Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Introduction

 \section{Introduction}

-Consider a wireless sensor network deployed for the detection of a \emph{rare event}, \cite{kim-etal09optimal-anycast,cao-etal05optimal-sleep-scheduling,premkumar-etal09distributed-detection-localization}, e.g., forest fire, intrusion in border areas, etc. To conserve energy, the nodes in the network \emph{sleep-wake} cycle whereby they alternate between an ON state and a low power OFF state.
-We are further interested in \emph{asynchronous} sleep-wake where the point processes of wake-up instants of the nodes are mutually independent \cite{kim-etal09optimal-anycast,naveen-kumar10geographical-forwarding}.
+Consider a wireless sensor network deployed for the detection of \emph{rare events}, e.g., forest fires, intrusion in border areas, etc. To conserve energy, the nodes in the network \emph{sleep-wake} cycle whereby they alternate between an ON state and a low power OFF state.
+We are further interested in \emph{asynchronous} sleep-wake cycling where the point processes of wake-up instants of the nodes are not synchronized \cite{kim-etal09optimal-anycast,naveen-kumar12relay-selection_TMC_paper}.

-In such networks, whenever an event is detected, an alarm packet (containing the event location and a time stamp) is generated and has to be forwarded, through multiple hops, to a control center (\emph{sink}) where appropriate action could be taken.
-In the present work we consider the traffic model in which one alarm packet is generated for each detected event.
-One may argue that in the case of an emergency it may be better to simply broadcast the alarm packet.
-A naive uncontrolled broadcast can lead to \emph{broadcast storm} \cite{ni-etal99broadcast-storm}.
-There have been proposals for forwarding packets via controlled broadcast, e.g., Gradient Broadcast (GRAB) \cite{yi-etal95gradient-broadcast}.
-It is, however, difficult to optimize the tradeoffs in these protocols, such as forwarding delay and network power consumption.

-Instead, in our work we seek to optimize the forwarding of a single alarm packet, in the face of sleep-wake cycling.
-Natural extensions of this work would be to consider the controlled forwarding of multiple copies of the alarm.
-Also, instead of simple multihopping we could use cooperative forwarding techniques.
-We are considering these aspects in our ongoing work.